THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Enchanted Garden serves dinner every night as part of your Disney Dream restaurant rotation.
 It also serves a buffet breakfast and on sea days it is open for lunch.

 The decor in Enchanted Garden is stunning.
 The Enchanted Garden restaurant decor was inspired by the gardens in the Palace of Versailles in Paris.

 Take a little time as you approach Enchanted Garden to really look at your first impression.
 As you walk through the door you will notice how beautifully “framed” the entrance is.
 It is like walking into a stunning European garden.

-There is a long aisle which has round booths on either side.
+There is a long aisle that has round booths on either side.
 At the end is a fountain which is the focal point of the restaurant.
-Of course you will see Mickey on the top of the fountain.
+Of course, you will see Mickey on the top of the fountain.